twistezo/time-on-battery-m1/README.md

 - yarn: `yarn global add @twistezo/time-on-battery-m1`
 - build locally or download executable binary file from GitHub and use it

+Note that to running downloaded binary it's necessary to add permissions: `sudo chmod 755 ./time-on-battery-m1`.

 ## Usage

 Run in terminal: `tob`, `time-on-battery` or `time-on-battery-m1`.